Rsrbai/portfolio2/README.md

 To fix this I correct I changed all of the Javascript code that interacts with the changed html element ID to the correct tag name as seen below.

 ![Image of bug fix](assets/images/img_bug_fix.png)

+## Remaining bugs

+There are no known remaining bugs